michellebeard/brewviz/README.md

 4. (Optional) When prompted to create a new index in Kibana, enter "brew".
 You will be able to see all the logs in Elasticsearch.

-5. (Optional) If you want to reingest all the data, you will need to delete all indices and reingest the data:
+5. (Optional) If you want to reingest all the data, you will need to restart the docker containers.
     ```sh
-    $ ./scripts/cleanup.sh
+    $ docker-compose stop
-    $ docker-compose up -d logstash
+    $ docker-compose up -d
     ```

 ### To View BrewViz Tutorial page

-1. Launch web server quietly.
+1. Open web browser to http://localhost:8000

+2. Once done with viewing, shutdown the docker containers.
     ```sh
-    $ ./scripts/runServer.sh
-    ```

-2. Open web browser to http://localhost:8000

-3. Once done with viewing, shutdown the webserver and docker containers.
-    ```sh
-    $ kill -9 pid; where pid is the id to the script runServer.sh
     $ docker-compose stop
     $ ./scripts/clean_docker.sh
     ```